LiamCoffey2022/udpxd/README.md

 ## UDPXD - A general purpose UDP relay/port forwarder/proxy using epoll

-The udpxd is developed by TLINDEN, but bg6cq impreoved it with epoll calls.
+The udpxd is developed by TLINDEN, then bg6cq impreoved it with epoll calls.

 This is the README file for the network program udpxd.